peterhj/pythia/README.md

 - https://peterhj.github.io/notes/roadmap.html

-The design of Pythia intentionally addresses limitations in the implementation of [Praline](https://github.com/peterhj/praline) v1, and also unifies the logical form frameworks in both [Praline](https://github.com/peterhj/praline) and [Meringue](https://github.com/peterhj/meringue).
+The design of Pythia intentionally addresses limitations in the implementation of [Praline](https://github.com/peterhj/praline) v1, and also unifies the logical frameworks in both [Praline](https://github.com/peterhj/praline) and [Meringue](https://github.com/peterhj/meringue).

 ## Related Work